henrimbo/SQL-Project-II/README.md

 SQL Queries (Big Query)

-The Chicago Taxi Trips Dataset is hosted on Google Cloud's BigQuery platform.
-It is a detailed compilation of taxi trips in the city of Chicago.
+The Chicago Taxi Trips Dataset is available on Google Cloud's BigQuery platform.
+It contains detailed information about taxi trips in Chicago, such as trip duration, taxi companies, tolls, tips, and more.
+By running SQL queries on this data, we can identify patterns and trends that can be used for urban planning, transportation services, and economic research.
+This cloud-based analytics approach enables us to extract valuable insights from large datasets.
+The outcomes of this analysis can help stakeholders make informed decisions and create strategies for urban mobility.
-I have analysed taxi trips, durations of the trips, companies, tolls, tips and others.
-These  queries will not only uncover trends and patterns within the Chicago taxi trip data also exemplifies the transformative power of cloud-based analytics in extracting meaningful insights from large datasets.
-The outcomes of this analysis will be particularly valuable for stakeholders in urban planning, transportation services, and economic research, providing a data-driven foundation for informed decision-making and strategic planning in urban mobility.